schneems/non-developers-on-rails/source/03-project/coppied-03-make-a-bank.md

 If you guessed "another model", you would be right.
 What do you think we should call a model that lets us transfer money from accounts?
 How about a 'transaction' model.

-When data is transfered between accounts what information do we need?
+When data is transfered between accounts, what information do we need?
 First we need to reference two accounts where the money is being transfered to and from.
 Next we need to store the amount of money being transfered.

 To accomplish this I want to have a `amount` column, a `to_account` reference, and a `from_account` reference.